 We recommend that you be present at the home inspection.
 While the inspector will prepare a detailed inspection report and highlight the deficiencies with digital photographs the inspector can offer you invaluable maintenance information as you accompany him.
 You will also be better able to relate to the origin of the comments once you receive the report.

 Payment is due at the time of the inspection.
-We accept cash, checks, MasterCard or Visa.
+We accept cash, checks, money orders, Zelle, MasterCard, Visa, Discover and American Express.
 We cannot accept escrow or third party checks.
 We do not offer deferred payment or payment in installments.

 While it would be beneficial for you to attend, we can perform the inspection without your presence.
 For us to proceed, we would need your review and signature on our “Inspection Agreement” which we can e-mail to you.
 The inspection agreement clarifies the terms of payment, scope of the home inspection, and exclusions and limitations.
 You may authorize your real estate agent to sign the agreement on your behalf.

 Upon completion of the home inspection, the inspector will review the major findings with you.
 Within approximately 24 hours from the completion of the home inspection you and your designated agent will receive the entire report in digital format transmitted via email.
 If you have any questions regarding the home inspection you can always contact our office for clarification via e-mail or phone call.